 • Size of the ball: Due to a much larger ball compared to a table tennis, this provides players with: more reaction time, ability to control the ball more, and less spin.
 A young child can quickly control and develop their ball skills due to a larger contact surface and reduced speed and spin.

 • Team sport: There are 11 men on both sides of the pitch compared with 2 (singles) or 4 (doubles) on a TT table.
-A football team can win even if they have weak links, less men/women, no goal keeper, unlike table tennis where you must rely on yourself to win.
+A football team can win even if they have weak links, fewer men/women, no goalkeeper, unlike table tennis where you must rely on yourself to win.

 • Positioning: In football, everyone has a given position or role to play, making their task slightly more simplistic compared to table tennis (where they must cover all roles to enable a positive performance).